zesskyo/aa-stats-template/README.md

      The steps are on screen.
 The token stays in your browser, and only you can edit your site.
    - **Naming your site**: type your title and subtitle, e.g. *AA No Reset Solo* and *(Your Name's Log)*.
    - **Adding your first run** (see below).

-That's it.
-From then on everything happens on your site.

 ## Add, edit and delete runs